 Moderate resistance risk

-Resistance to Group D herbicides is known for an increasing number of populations of annual ryegrass and dense flowered fumitory.
-Resistance has generally occurred after 10 -15 years of use of Group D herbicides.
+Group D resistance exists in Australia in 3 weed species including 5,000 populations of annual ryegrass and dense flowered fumitory.
+Resistance has generally occurred after 10-15 years of use of Group D herbicides.

 Where possible, avoid the use of Group D herbicides on dense ryegrass populations.
 Consider using alternative methods of weed control to reduce weed numbers before applying herbicides.